Data Flows & Dashboards

 Filters

-You can limit the data shown on the Visibility page using filter controls.
+You can limit the data shown on the Visibility page using filters.

 - Detections - Show only events that triggered detections defined in collector policies.